jonathan-odonnell/milestone-project-4/testing.md

     - Outcome: Pass

-7. Verify that when a user correctly enters a valid input in all fields and clicks the sign up button, the form submits, and the user is successfully registered and redirected to the verify email address page.
+7. Verify that when a user correctly enters a valid input in all fields and clicks on the sign up button, the form submits, and the user is successfully registered and redirected to the verify email address page.

     - Outcome: Pass